How to Do a Cap Weld on a 6G Pipe Test

 - When the pipe gets to hot let it cool down or put on a vice grip to lean on.

-- Make sure you fuse the bevels edge.
+- Make sure you fuse the bevels edge by pushing the toe of the weld into it.

 The Cap Weld In The 6G Position